epfml/getting-started/docs/faq.md

 This is a list of questions that might pop up when you use the RCP cluster.

 If you encounter problems that are not covered in this list or in the high-level [main readme](../README.md) and the deeper [architecture explainer](README.md), either ...
-* Please reach out to the colleagues and other members of the group (e.g. via the #cluster or #it channel on Slack) -- someone might know the answer :)
+* Please reach out to the colleagues and other members of the group (e.g. via the #-cluster or #-it channel on Slack) -- someone might know the answer :)
 * If there are errors you think you should not be getting, open a ticket to `supportrcp@epfl.ch`
 * When appropriate and it's a common error, add the problem and solution to this list to keep it up to date!